-Module M5 Semester Study Block 2 Duration of module 17 Weeks How frequently is the module offered Annually Admission requirements Successful completion of all modules of Study Block 1 Level MSc Transferability of the module Integrated into the curriculum of the MSc Global Management & Digital Competencies Module coordinator/respons ible professor Jürgen Thurner xprts4xInc - Thurner & Suadicani Partnergesellschaft Founder & Co-Owner Name of lecturer Jürgen Thurner E-Mail: Juergen.Thurner@Reutlingen-University.DE Telephone: +49 172 7830512 Language of instruction English Credits (ECTS) 5 Total workload and breakdown 30 contact hours - 120 h self-study Contact hours 2 SWS Examination/ type of assessment Assessment: Team presentation on an operations subject provided by the lecturer (35%) Group project assignment on a project provided by the lecturer with project results report / presentation and individual Q&A (65%) Digital competencies Understanding how Advanced Data Analytics projects in Manufacturing are being carried out and what benefits can be drawn from the results
+Module M5 Semester Study Block 2 Duration of module 17 Weeks How frequently is the module offered Annually Admission requirements Successful completion of all modules of Study Block 1 Level MSc Transferability of the module Integrated into the curriculum of the MSc Global Management & Digital Competencies Module coordina- tor/responsible professor Jürgen Thurner xprts4xInc - Thurner & Suadicani Partnergesellschaft Founder & Co-Owner Name of lecturer Jürgen Thurner E-Mail: Juergen.Thurner@Reutlingen-University.DE Telephone: +49 172 7830512 Language of instruction English Credits (ECTS) 5 Total workload and breakdown 30 contact hours - 120 h self-study Contact hours 2 SWS Examination/ type of assessment Continuous Assessment: (40%) Team presentation on a subject provided by the lecturer Term Paper (60%) Individual written assignment on a theoretical operations problem.
+The subject will be proposed by the student and will be approved by the lecturer Digital competen- cies Understanding how Advanced Data Analytics projects in Manufacturing are being carried out and what benefits can be drawn from the results

-Understanding what IIoT Platforms are and how they can be used in Smart Supply Chains Elements of Smart Supply Chains and their vertical and horizontal integration Overview of IT Systems / IT landscapes supporting Smart Operations and their interaction Elements and benefits of Industry 4.0 / Smart Factories and deficiencies in its' deployment IT / OT security: Protection against cyber attacks Weighting of grade within overall programme 5/90 Learning outcomes Module aims: Professional competencies The objective of this course is to understand the opportunities and challenges of supply chain management in the age of digitalization within a globalized environment and to be able to evaluate, concept and design different supply chain setups.
+Understanding what IIoT Platforms are and how they can be used in Smart Supply Chains Elements of Smart Supply Chains and their vertical and horizontal integration Overview of IT Systems supporting Smart Operations and their inter- action Elements and benefits of Industry 4.0 / Smart Factories and deficiencies in their deployment Weighting of grade within overall programme 5/90 Learning outcomes Module aims: Learning outcomes Professional competencies The objective of this course is to understand the opportunities and challenges of supply chain management in the age of digitalization within a globalized environment and to be able to evaluate, concept and design different supply chain setups.
 It furthermore provides knowledge about how to transform a classical Supply Chain into a Smart Supply Chain by utilizing means of IoT, IIoT and Industry 4.0.
 Methodological competencies This course will provide knowledge of the principles of building a (digital) service system and how to improve the processes of delivering these services in the context of international operations management.
 It will furthermore provide the principles of Project Management, Lean Management and Design Thinking.
 Interdisciplinary competencies The course furthermore provides an understanding on how the principles of Supply Chain Management are linked to other managerial subjects such as Product Design, Product Lifecycle Management, People Management, Finance and others.
 It shows the interdependencies between Product Design decisions, operational performance and global competitiveness.
 Practical competencies: Each academic aspect of the subject of Smart Operations Management will be emphasized by practical examples that prove the theory of the lecture.
 In addition, a practical hands-on simulation will be carried out with the students.
-Key competencies The creation of the Group Presentation and the Case Study will require the students to demonstrate their ability to apply the principles of academic work in terms of information research, analysis of given situations, problem solving and cooperation.
+Key competencies The creation of the Group Presentation and the Case Study will require the students to demonstrate their ability to apply the principles of aca- demic work in terms of information research, analysis of given situa- tions, problem solving and cooperation.
 Furthermore, presentation skills will be developed.